alealexpro100/mirror_sync/README.md

 * Mikrotik

 This is personal collection of scripts.
 That's why commits are not commented.
-It is running on LXC container on OracleLinux with 512 MB of memory with 4 threads (ryzen 2600) and two 3TB disks with BTRFS system.
+It is running on LXC container with Debian (512MB RAM, 2 threads, 6TB HDD BTRFS).

 ## Usage
 * link `.service` and `.timer` to systemd service files.